evmcnb/quartz/content/Full/Delirium.md

 - **Environmental Support**: Maintain a quiet, well-lit environment to reduce confusion.
 - **Challenging Behaviour**: Frustration is natural if you cannot effectively communicate needs.
 Medication is an option as a last resort after communication tactics have failed.
 - **Communication**: Always try to *redirect* patients rather than decieve etc.

+**Medications:**
+- Haloperidol first line in those without dementia
+- Lorazepam in those with Parkinsonism

 ## Complications/Red Flags